 Castries may be the most developed town that St. Lucia has to offer, but that doesn't mean you won't be able to find a bounty of beautiful scenery and natural attractions to explore.
 The easiest way to spend some time outdoors in a controlled environment is at one of the area parks, but if you're feeling adventurous, take advantage of nearby hiking trails which will allow you an up-close look at local flora and fauna.

-Do you like being under the open sky?
-You can explore one hiking trail and some nature preserves near Castries.
+Do you want to enjoy more of your vacation under the open sky?
+You can experience one hiking trail and some nature preserves near Castries.

-Although most visitors are drawn by the beautiful water and coastline, those aren't the only way to experience the natural beauty of the land.
-Areas near Castries some great options, including a couple of waterfalls.
+Although most travelers are attracted by the beautiful water and coastline, those aren't the only way to enjoy the natural wonders available.
+Areas near Castries some great options, including 5 waterfalls.

 |Waterfall||5.6 mi.
 South of Central Castries|